 As a tax credit, this program reduces your total tax liability on a dollar-to-dollar basis.
 Your taxes directly go down for every dollar that you qualify for.
 There are two components to this:

 - The CTC offers a non-refundable tax credit.
-This means that it can reduce your taxes to $0 (which can get you a refund check from the IRS based on what you’ve already paid in withholding).
+This means it can reduce your tax liability to $0, but it cannot generate a refund on its own.
 It cannot reduce your taxes below that amount.

 Under pre-2025 rules, households could receive up to $2,000 per eligible child.
 The One Big Beautiful Bill Act (OBBBA) increased the maximum credit to $2,200 per qualifying child under age 17, starting in tax year 2025.
 Families can still receive up to $500 for each qualifying dependent who is 17 or older.